 I’ve got new work up at Scholar Tattoo SF

-cypress-spook-witch asked: hey i loved the limited lp design you did for state faults and i was wondering what the significance of the artwork was?
+cypress-spook-witch said: hey i loved the limited lp design you did for state faults and i was wondering what the significance of the artwork was?

 It’s a brick with a knife tied on it.